thanathip41/tspace-mysql/README.md

  * registry relation in your models
  * @relationship
 */
-hasOne({ name , model , localKey , foreignKey , freezeTable , as }
+hasOne({ name , model , localKey , foreignKey , freezeTable , as })
-hasMany({ name , model , localKey , foreignKey , freezeTable , as }
+hasMany({ name , model , localKey , foreignKey , freezeTable , as })
-belongsTo({ name , model , localKey , foreignKey , freezeTable , as }
+belongsTo({ name , model , localKey , foreignKey , freezeTable , as })
-belongsToMany({ name , model , localKey , foreignKey , freezeTable , as }
+belongsToMany({ name , model , localKey , foreignKey , freezeTable , as })
 /**
  * @relation using registry in your models
 */
-with(name1 , name2,...nameN)
+relations(name1 , name2,...nameN)
 /**
- * @relation using registry in your models. if exists child data remove this parent data */ withExists(name1 , name2,...nameN)
+ * @relation using registry in your models. if exists child data remove this data */ relationsExists(name1 , name2,...nameN)
 /**
- * @relation call a relation in registry, callback query of parent data */ withQuery('relation registry',(callback query))
+ * @relation call a name of relation in registry, callback query of data */ relationQuery(name, (callback) )

 /**
  * queries statements
- * @exec statements
+ * @execute data of statements
 */
 findMany()
 findOne()